Processor Table

 4. RunningProductOpStackTable for the Permutation Argument with the Op Stack Table.

 5. RunningProductRamTable for the Permutation Argument with the RAM Table.
+Note that virtual column instruction_type holds value 1 for reads and 0 for writes.

 6. RunningProductJumpStackTable for the Permutation Argument with the Jump Stack Table.